Lúc Lắc Vietnamese Kitchen

 Vietnamese restaurant in Portland, Oregon, U.S.

 Lúc Lắc Vietnamese Kitchen, or simply Lúc Lắc, is a Vietnamese restaurant in Portland, Oregon's Leon Chung Company Building, in the United States.
+It opened in 2011 and has garnered a postiive reception, especially for its pho and cocktails.
+Known as one of the city's best options for late night dining, Lúc Lắc was named one of the best Vietnamese restaurants in the United States by Thrillist in 2018.

-Description and history
+Description

 Lúc Lắc is a counter service style Vietnamese restaurant co-owned by Adam and Alan Ho.
-The restaurant opened in November 2011, following Pho PDX's rebranding and relocation.
-Menu options include crispy rolls, mussels, pho, steak rolls, and sugarcane shrimp.
-The "Sassy Sour" is the restaurant's best selling drink.
-Ca Phe Cola is also on the drink menu.
-Lúc Lắc has been described as a "cozy Vietnamese sandwich shop/cocktail bar".

-In 2012, Willamette Weeks Kelly Clarke said of the Vietnamese restaurant's interior: "The decor ... is as delightfully baroque as its drink ingredients.
+It has been described as a "cozy Vietnamese sandwich shop/cocktail bar".
+In 2012, Willamette Weeks Kelly Clarke said of the restaurant's interior: "The decor ... is as delightfully baroque as its drink ingredients.
 A horseshoe of tall-backed, red-leather banquettes surround a huge oval-shaped wood bar painted bright teal.
 One entire wall is devoted to a stunning, graffiti-ish mural of capering Chinese dragon heads while a flock of pink parasols hang from the high ceiling.
 It's a fun, fabulous place to eat and drink, like a long lost Asian set piece from The Umbrellas of Cherbourg."
 According to Michael Russell of The Oregonian, "Happy hour is more relaxed, with inexpensive Vietnamese appetizers and inventive cocktails served under the pink parasols hanging from the ceiling."

+Menu

+Menu options include bánh mì, bo tai chanh, crispy rolls, mussels, pho, steak rolls, and sugarcane shrimp.
+The restaurant has also served coconut prawns and garlic string beans.
+The five-spice beef broth is attributed to "our grandmother's secret recipe".
+The "Sassy Sour" is the restaurant's best selling drink.
+The "Single Knight" has Four Roses bourbon and pho syrup, and the "Hello & Goodbye" is a rum soda with carbonated coconut water.
+The "LucLac Lush" has jackfruit, coconut cream, mung bean, and lychee jellies.
+Ca Phe Cola, beer, and wine are also on the drink menu.

+History

+The restaurant opened in November 2011, following Pho PDX's rebranding and relocation.
+Imbibe has described Adam Ho as the restaurant's director of operations.

 Lúc Lắc began participating in Amazon's Prime Now service in 2015.
+During the COVID-19 pandemic, the restaurant had an earlier closing time of 11pm at times.
+The restaurant was among performance locations for the White Lotus Dragon and Lion Dance team's Lunar New Year celebrations in 2023.

+In 2026, Luc Lac Mikado LLC (managed by Alan Ho) purchased the nearby Mikado Building.
+The business has not reveals plans for the acquisition.